VVUQ · Module 7 of 10

 Show answer

-You must propagate uncertainty through a strongly nonlinear simulation.
-Argue for a method and how you would decide the sample count.
+You must propagate uncertainty through a strongly nonlinear simulation whose inputs come partly from a shared calibration.
+Argue for a method, say how you would decide the sample count, and state what your result would not establish.

 What good work looks like